Haselnussbomber/HaselTweaks/README.md

   - The glamour plate covers the slot(s) that caused the mismatch.
   - The mismatch was not caused by mainhand/headgear visibility or visor state.

+### Restore Golden City

+When the quest “Dawntrail” is completed, this tweak will restore the Golden City to its former glory - without New Game+.

 ### Reveal Duty Requirements

 Reveals duty names in duty finder, which were shown as "???" to prevent spoilers.
 Useful for unlocking Mentor roulette.